tskit-dev/msprime/docs/interchange.rst

   first by ``child`` ID and then by ``left`` coordinate.

 Violations of these requirements are detected at load time.
-The :func:`.sort_tables` function will ensure that these sortedness properties are fulfilled.
+The :meth:`.TableCollection.sort` method will ensure that these sortedness properties are fulfilled.

 .. _sec_site_requirements: